Petersen Tegl: History

-The 28-year-old Christian A. Petersen, seventh generation of the family, returned to Denmark to take over the brickworks when his father passed away in 1969.
+The 28-year-old Christian A. Petersen, seventh generation of the family, returned to Denmark to take over the brickworks when his father died in 1969.
 He had spent the previous seven years at brickworks and ceramics manufacturers in Germany and Switzerland.
 Petersen pulled Petersen Tegl out of De Forenede Teglværker in 1993.

 Today

-Christian A. Petersen owns 61 % of the company while his two daughters each own 24.5 %.
+Christian A. Petersen owns 51 % of the company while his two daughters each own 24.5 %.